Jean's Bible Study Topics of the New Testament

 Jn 12-20,21

-· (232m) Kingdom of God Ø Pursuing the kingdom Ø Seeking the kingdom Ø Seek the essence of his kingdom Ø Seeking Jesus
+(232m) Kingdom of God >> Pursuing the kingdom >> Seeking the kingdom >> Seek the essence of his kingdom >> Seeking Jesus

 Jn 12,23-26

-· (14b) Servants expend themselves to please God – The Father sent His Son to offer His life to the world, so we would be saved.
-Had He not done the Father’s will, but lived His own life, He may have experienced a few moments of fleeting pleasure, but then died as any other man, and no one would have benefited from Christ’s life.
-Instead, He sacrificed His life that we might be beneficiaries of His suffering.
-Now that we are His children, He wants us to dedicate our lives to the same cause of the gospel, which may take some sacrifice.
-He promises our efforts to bear fruit.
+(14b) Servant >> Servants expend themselves to please God – The Father sent His Son to offer His life to the world, so we would be saved.
+He sacrificed His life that we might be beneficiaries of His suffering.
+Now that we are His children, He wants us to dedicate our lives to His cause, which may take some sacrifice, and He promises our efforts will bear fruit.

-· (129e) Thy kingdom come Ø Manifestations of faith Ø Bearing fruit Ø Bear fruit by dying to self -- Jesus said, “He who loves his life looses it,” meaning whoever clings to the parent plant will lead a fruitless life and will eventually die anyway, but “he who hates his life in this world shall keep it to eternal life.”
-There are a lot of people who think they can make something of their lives, but they are at a disadvantage when they meet God.
-The ones with the disadvantage in this life are the ones with the best opportunity to sacrifice their lives to Jesus.
-People who hate the world find it easier to sacrifice their lives for the sake of the kingdom of God than those who love the world.
-In fact, you could say that if you love the world, it is impossible to sacrifice your life, any more than you can quit smoking if you like to smoke.
+(129e) Thy kingdom come >> Manifestations of faith >> Bearing fruit >> Bear fruit by dying to self -- Jesus said, “He who loves his life looses it,” meaning whoever clings to the parent plant will lead a fruitless life, but “he who hates his life in this world shall keep it to eternal life.”
+People who hate the world find it easier to sacrifice their lives for the sake of the Kingdom of God than those who love the world.
+In fact, if we love the world, it is impossible to sacrifice our life, any more than we can quit smoking if we still enjoy the habit.
 In many ways this world is like an addiction to a bad habit.
-You must first hate the habit before you can quit.
-It is a requirement to hate the world before you can be a disciple of Jesus.
-In our case the plant represents the world.
-Therefore, if we detach ourselves from it and fall into the rich soil of God’s kingdom and die to our fleshly desires, God will make something of us that we could never make of ourselves, but when a man enters into judgment with God without any fruit to show for his years, God will interpret that man’s life as one who cared only for the temporal interests of his flesh.
+We must first hate the habit before we can quit.
+Likewise, it is a requirement to hate the world before we can be a disciple of Jesus.
+The parent plant represents the world; if we detach ourselves from it and fall into rich soil and die to our sinful passions and desires, God will make something of us that we could never make of ourselves, but when a man enters into judgment with God without any fruit to show for all his years, God will interpret that man’s life as one who cared only for the temporal interests of his flesh.
 A man can even show God his family as evidence that he bore fruit, but God isn’t looking for fruit that can be produced by the flesh; He is looking for spiritual fruit.
-The fruit of the spirit is: love, joy peace, patience, kindness, goodness, faithfulness, gentleness and self-control, qualities that can only be consistently reproduced by the Holy Spirit.
+The fruit of the spirit is: love, joy peace, patience, kindness, goodness, faithfulness, gentleness and self-control, qualities that can only be consistently produced by the Spirit.
+See also: Overcoming drug addiction by a substitutionary process; Jn 4-13,14; 162h

 Jn 12,23-25